Konrad1991/paropt/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* fixed the installation on MacOS

 ## Test environments
-* local Manjaro Linux, R 4.0.5
+* local Manjaro Linux, R 4.1.0
 * win-builder (devel and release)
+* MacOS BigSur 11.3.1, R 4.0.2

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or NOTEs.

+1 Warning:

+Insufficient package version (submitted: 0.2, existing: 0.2)

 ## Downstream dependencies